 Based on the results of these studies, adding pecans to a balanced diet may not only improve heart health, but also slow the effects of aging.
-As more research is conducted and more health benefits of pecan consumption are documented, pecans should remain a popular nut choice among consumers.
+As more research is done and more health benefits of pecan consumption documented, pecans should remain a popular nut choice among consumers.

 Sweet & Spicy Pecans Recipe

 2 tablespoons organic brown sugar